Cobular/distest/README.md

 Want to see the bots in action?
 Join us here on [discord](https://discord.gg/Dah7RHH) for help and to see the example bots whenever they are being tested.
 See you there!

+One quick aside about changes and stuff for this project - I am now a full time student, which means that my open time has shot to nearly 0.
+I still want to keep this working going forwards, because I think it's a very powerful tool, but I want to let everyone know beforehand that my availability for helping out with things will be rather low.
+Knowing that, if you still want to use this, please do!
+I will try to fix major issues as soon as they are reported and I have time, but if you make a PR it will be a lot easier on me.
+Either way, thank you so much for considering using this tool on your project!

 Command line stuff works now!
 We are at 0.2.0, but we will be at 1.0.0 in the not-so-far future once I check more items off the todo list below.
 Feel free to contribute, more hands is more better!
 Until we get there though, expect the command line arguments and everything else to be volatile.
 In addition to the example here, my [main bot](https://github.com/JacobCover/ReplyBot) will be implementing this soon(tm). (this has gone private for reasons, will be back in July-August)

 ## Installation